pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

         data = dataset[0]
         data = data.to(rank, 'x', 'y')

+The first step above is initializing torch distributed.
-Notice we move to features and labels to GPU for faster feature fetching.
+Notice also that we move to features and labels to GPU for faster feature fetching.

-Now we split training indices into :obj:`world_size` many chunks for each GPU:
+Next we split training indices into :obj:`world_size` many chunks for each GPU:

 .. code-block:: python
         from torch_geometric.loader import NeighborLoader